xingchenzhang/xingchenzhang.github.io/_pages/about.md

 [12/2024] I gave a talk titled "**Human-Centered Computer Vision: From Unimodality to Multimodality**" at the 1st Exeter Computer Vision Workshop, Exeter, UK.

-[12/2024] I gave a talk titled "**How AI is changing my job**" for the Around The World Webinar of the MCAA AI GIG (Marie Curie Alumni Association Artificial Intelligence General Interest Group).
+[12/2024] I gave a talk titled "**How AI is changing my job**" at the Around The World Webinar of the MCAA AI GIG (Marie Curie Alumni Association Artificial Intelligence General Interest Group).

 [12/2024] I gave a talk titled “**Rethinking performance evaluation in image fusion**” at the [BMVA Symposium on Image & Video Quality](https://www.bmva.org/meetings/24-12-11-ImageandVideoQualityAssessment.html) in the British Computer Society (BCS), London.